pconwell/python-vipaccess/README.md

 ```

 ### Save ID/key pair to file
+> `provision -o /path/file` will generate a key and save it to the path specified.

 `$ python cli.py provision -o ./tokens/example.txt`

 This will generate a file at /tokens/example.txt.
 Rename the output file as you see fit.